Top 47 ETL Interview Questions & Answers (2025)

 • Assignment: This entity would capture the required assignments within each course.
 Attributes could include Assignment ID, Course ID (foreign key referencing Course), Assignment Name, Assignment Description, and Due Date.

 • Interaction: This would capture all the interactions users have with the app.
-Attributes could include Interaction ID, User ID (foreign key referencing User), Course ID (foreign key referencing Course, optional if the interaction is course-specific), Interaction Type (viewed assignment, submitted assignment, posted a message, etc.), Interaction Date & Time.
+Attributes could include Interaction ID, User ID (foreign key referencing User), Course ID (foreign key referencing Course, optional if the interaction is course-specific), Interaction Type (viewed assignment, submitted assignment, posted a message, etc.), and Interaction Date & Time.

 When explaining these entities during an interview, follow a similar approach as with the User entity by providing insights into the design choices and their implications on product use.